 A candidate who achieves a mark in this band will have offered a solidly competent and professional response in all or most of the components.
 They will have demonstrated clear evidence of good teaching skills, backed up by appropriate knowledge and understanding of the relevant issues.
 They will have demonstrated satisfactory technical accomplishment and musicality in the Performance section.
-They will have offered acceptable evidence of verbal articulacy and communication skills.
+They will have offered acceptable evidence of verbal articulacy and communication skills, and, at Associate and Licentiate levels, their written work will have been judged to be well-written, referring to relevant issues.